Charles Green Bonnycastle1

 Note: an 1898 report in the Qu'Appelle Vidette of a match between Katepwe and Indian Head lists the Katepwe team members as CG Bonnycastle, S Trask, A Vidal, W Govan, A Brinton, T Groves, J Bonnycastle, RC Barwell, T Bonnycastle, G Bonnycastle, and G Ferguson.

-1901 CensusCharles G H and Sarah Bonnycastle appeared on the 1901 Census of Katepwa, Assiniboia, North West Territories, at Section 12 Township 20 Range 12, enumerated 9 Apr 1901.
+1901 CensusCharles G H and Sarah Bonnycastle appeared on the 1901 Census of Katepwa, Assiniboia, Northwest Territories, at Section 12 Township 20 Range 12, enumerated 9 Apr 1901.
 Charles was 56, born February 1845 in rural Ontario, of English origin, religion Church of England, and was a farmer.
 Sarah was 48, born 5 January 1853 in England, immigrated in 1858, and was also Church of England.
 They lived in a composite 5 room house and owned 640 acres, 1 house, 7 barns or outbuildings, and leased a further 160 acres.
-Their children Lyall, Thomas, Carl Channing and Eleanor Mary were living with them, as well as one hired man.15
+Their children Lyall, Thomas, Carl Channing and Eleanor Mary were living with them, as well as one hired man.16

 Residence-Moved Circa 1905, Charles Green Bonnycastle moved to the Williams Road house in Chilliwack BC.1

 Item On 13 Sep 1905, Charles Green Bonnycastle was presented with a certificate for his service in the Fenian Raid.
 The location certificate shown here, from the Archives of Ontario Poster Collection (C 233), is for a grant of land in 1905 to Charles Bonnycastle, a volunteer in the Canadian militia during the Fenian Raids.
 The immediate rationale for the land grant program was to recognize the soldiers who had recently fought in the Boer War in South Africa.
-The contributions of Fenian Raid veterans were also recognized and included in this land grant program.17,18
+The contributions of Fenian Raid veterans were also recognized and included in this land grant program.18,19

 Charles Green Bonnycastle